One Engine. Many Vessels.

 Mathematical Reality:

-P(key_compromise) = P(host) × P(airlock) × P(HSM) ≈ 10⁻¹⁵
+P(key_compromise) = P(host) × P(hw_gate) × P(HSM) ≈ 10⁻¹⁵

 15 orders of magnitude improvement over software-only solutions.